japhba/japhba.github.io/content/post/learning/index.md

 <figcaption>An LLM transfer learns without a parameter update.</figcaption>
 </figure>

-Relating this back to the fisher's apprentice, he or she would be *quickly* learn how to catch wild animals by *transferring* the skills learnt from the fisher, with the having to be tutored only very briefly by the hunter.\
+Relating this back to the fisher's apprentice, he or she would be *quickly* learn how to catch wild animals by *transferring* the skills learned from the fisher, with the having to be tutored only very briefly by the hunter.\
 Lastly, we can ask how this relates to **generalization**.
 Generalization ability is about finding the right inductive bias, i.e. the question of choosing the right $\mathcal{T_{\mathcal{M}}}$ for a given task upfront.
 That is, for as many unseen inputs $x^{\ast}$, it should hold that $$\mathcal{T}\_{\mathcal{M}}\left\[f,\left(X,Y\right)\right](x^{\ast})=y^{\star}(x^{\ast}).$$

 If $x^{\ast}$ is quite different in some sense (possibly semantically), this is sometimes termed *extrapolation* (as opposed to *interpolation*) or *out-of-distribution learning*.

 Choosing $\mathcal{M}$ correctly is typically based on experience, for example by having gone through a meta-learning procedure as defined above.
 As it turns out, choosing $$\mathcal{M}=\left(\text{veryverylarge NN},\,\text{SGD}\right)$$

-comprises a very versatile $\mathcal{T_{\mathcal{M}}}$, working on many different tasks.
+constitutes a very versatile $\mathcal{T_{\mathcal{M}}}$, working on many different tasks.
 An apprentice that carries a lot of tools and is curious will be a very able learner.\
-In conclusion, **meta-learning**, **transfer learning** and **generalization** are intimidly related: Good, even "out-of-distribution" generalization can be achieved by having chosen the right model $\mathcal{M}$, possibly by help of a meta-learning scheme.
-Transfer learning, in constrast, learns how to handle novel input by incorporating *new* training data in an efficient manner.
+In conclusion, **meta-learning**, **transfer learning** and **generalization** are intimately related: Good, even "out-of-distribution" generalization can be achieved by having chosen the right model $\mathcal{M}$, possibly by help of a meta-learning scheme.
+Transfer learning, in contrast, learns how to handle novel input by incorporating *new* training data efficiently.